 Those days are over.
-The Sufferfest Strength Training for Cyclists is a easy-to-use bodyweight-based programme of 22 videos with 97 exercises that takes you step-by-step, week-by-week through a progressive schedule to build functional strength and turbo-charge your power and endurance on the bike.
+The Sufferfest Strength Training for Cyclists is a easy-to-use bodyweight-based programme of 22 videos that takes you step-by-step, week-by-week through a progressive schedule to build functional strength and turbo-charge your power and endurance on the bike.

 Get the Strength Training Advantage

-The Sufferfest Strength Training for Cyclists programme was developed by two of the best coaches in endurance sports: Neal Henderson and Mac Cassin of APEX Coaching.
+The Sufferfest Strength Training for Cyclists programme was developed by two of the best coaches in endurance sports: Neal Henderson and Mac Cassin.
 This programme will help you get Faster, Stronger and Tougher by:

 Recruiting more muscle fibres for speed, endurance, and efficiency.

 Strengthening your core for more power and stability.